 An American Literature undergraduate from South Wales that is currently living in New Orleans, USA.
 Fixated on Welsh politics, environmental studies/injustice and ecocriticism.
 Often found watching Gavin & Stacey far too much.
+Tara was a regular writer for the Perspective section from May 2016 – May 2017.

 (01/05/17) – How Should We Acknowledge National Sins?